-"Interest Rate Swaps" means the two interest rate hedges entered into by the Company with CBA pursuant to an ISDA master agreement dated 22 July 2015.
+"Interest Rate Swaps" means the interest rate hedges entered into by the Company with CBA, CIBC and NAB pursuant to various ISDA master agreements.

-"Investment Management Agreement" means the amended and restated agreement between the Investment Manager and the Company, dated 1 May 2019 pursuant to which the Investment Manager has agreed to manage and administer the assets of the Company and its subsidiaries, a summary of which is set out in paragraphs 8.12 to 8.20 of Part VIII of this Registration Note, as may be amended from time to time.
+"Investment Management Agreement" means the amended and restated agreement between the Investment Manager and the Company, dated 1 May 2019 pursuant to which the Investment Manager has agreed to manage and administer the assets of the Company and its subsidiaries, a summary of which is set out in paragraphs 8.12 to 8.20 of Part XIII of this Prospectus, as may be amended from time to time.